adwaith-abhilash/SpaceBird-Group-Project-/README.md

 ## Play the Game

-You can play the game by following this link: [Play the Game](https://drive.google.com/drive/folders/1zfY_tv5ITE8NMBDX02pwM6r6NXMlNyuM?usp=sharing)
+You can play the game by downloading the game files from this link: [Play the Game](https://drive.google.com/drive/folders/1zfY_tv5ITE8NMBDX02pwM6r6NXMlNyuM?usp=sharing)

 ## Description